MarkFontenot/CS1342-Spring2022/misc/Lab0.md

   <image src="./images/picture6.png" width="700px" />
 </div>

 10. Now hit Apply and then Okay.
+Next, click the up arrow so WSL is on top of the Toolchain list.

 Your window should look like this.

 <div style="text-align: center;">
   <image src="./images/picture7.png" width="500px" />